Domestic Violence & Sexual Assault Services

 Safety Alert: To immediately leave this site, click on the Quick Escape button to be redirected to Weather.com.
 Please note that clicking the Quick Escape button will not clear your history.

 Counseling with professional therapists and advocates, who have experience supporting survivors of domestic violence and sexual assault, is available at our Virginia and DC locations.

-As a co-founder and member of the Fairfax County Domestic Violence Action Center (DVAC), The Women’s Center counsels and advocates for hundreds of survivors of domestic violence each year.
-The Center also partners with the Office of Victim Services in Washington, DC to offer free counseling and support to residents of the city (see below for more information).
+As a co-founder and member of the Fairfax County Domestic Violence Action Center (DVAC), The Women’s Center counsels and advocates for hundreds of survivors of domestic violence and sexual assault each year.
+The Center also partners with the Office of Victim Services in Washington, DC to offer free counseling and support to residents of the District.

 1025 Vermont Avenue, NW, Suite #310

 Services are available Monday – Friday, by appointment

 More Information & Appointments

 Please visit What You Should Know About Sexual Assault and Rape to learn about sexual abuse and its impacts.

 Sexual assault therapy in the District is funded in part by DC government.